 Q: What if I can’t pass my WFTDA minimums or don’t even know what those are?

-A: We are not looking for a 100% pass on WFTDA mins to get into the draft pool (WFTDA mins can be found here).
+A: WFTDA mins are required for draft pool skaters (WFTDA mins can be found here).
 We will be assessing these skills at tryouts, but first and foremost we’re looking at safety on skates and ability to be trained.
-We are looking to take a group of skaters into the draft pool that we feel have potential to learn and be game-ready by January 2018, the beginning of MRD’s home season.
+We are looking to take a group of skaters into the draft pool that we feel have potential to learn and be game-ready by January 2019, the beginning of MRD’s home season.

 Q: How many skaters are you drafting this year?